thedarkwriter/courseware-lms-content/video/LVM_setup.md

 VMware's Fusion, Workstation, or Workstation Player virtualization software.

-As [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is free and available for Linux, Mac, and Windows systems, I'll be using it here to walk through the setup process.
+As [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is free and available for Linux, Mac, and Windows systems, I'll be using it here to walk you through the setup process.
 Though the interface and menu options in VMware virtualization software differ, the overall steps involved are parallel.

-To download VirtualBox, I'll go to the VirtualBox website and navigate to the downloads page.
-From here, I'll select the platform package for Windows hosts.
+To download VirtualBox, go to the VirtualBox website and navigate to the downloads page.
+From here, select the platform package for Windows hosts.
-After completing the download, I'll use the executable to start VirtualBox.
+After completing the download, use the executable to start VirtualBox.

-Before importing the Learning VM, I'll validate the MD5 checksum for the download with the File Checksum Integrity Verifier utility through the command prompt.
+Before importing the Learning VM, validate the MD5 checksum for the download with the File Checksum Integrity Verifier utility through the command prompt.